 In 2020, the battle lines were drawn in the fight for consumer data privacy.
-And now in 2021 Apple has released iOS14.5 with ATT.
+In 2021 Apple released iOS14.5 with ATT and privacy changes are continuing in 2022.
 Trust is the next first-party data opportunity to make your company stand out.

 Apple’s Stand On First-Party Data

 In January 2020, Apple CEO Tim Cook, took a stand for consumer privacy rights in an article for Time Magazine, asserting that consumers have a right to know how their data is being used.

 The past few years have been like the “wild west” in data harvesting.
 Taking a stand for consumer privacy is a calculated move on Apple’s part.
 Building trust around data and privacy is necessary in today’s digital world.

 Apple is wise to focus on trust being the next big thing and with the massive privacy changeto their latest iOS14.5 release they are doubling down on first-party data privacy .
 The tech company’s bold position confirms that online privacy is a polarizing issue of our time.

 On the other side, big companies are even becoming more bold in their attempts to collect consumer data.
 In January 2020, TechCrunch reported both Facebook and Google had apps in the Apple Store that were shut down because they were tracking users on their devices, flying in the face of Apple’s policies.